TalentSoft/integration-widget-pie-chart/README.md

 It is recommended to use the testing tool by running the `yarn display` command.

+The testing tool will simulate the environment by providing a mock for the host api.
+You can customize those mocks by modififying the mock file located [here](mock/host-mock.ts).

 For more information please see [this link](doc/display-tool.md).